Ashwin-Hariharan/PLANT-DISEASE-DETECTION/README.md

 A deep learning-based approach for detecting plant diseases using transfer learning and CNN models.

 ** Project Overview**
 This project uses Convolutional Neural Networks (CNNs) and transfer learning to classify plant diseases from leaf images.
-The model is trained using EfficientNetB0, Xception, and DenseNet121, with EfficientNetB0 achieving the highest accuracy of 96%.
+The model is trained using EfficientNetB0, ResNet50, and DenseNet121, with ResNet50 being used as the best model for prediction.

 The trained model is deployed as a Streamlit web application, where users can upload images of leaves to detect possible plant diseases.